 From an empirical perspective, a number of studies have used simultaneous equations models to examine the direct and indirect relationship between democracy and economic growth.
 Interestingly, Helliwell (1994) has constructed a two-equation system for a sample of 125 countries during the period 1960-1985.
 The results suggest that democracy has a negative direct effect on economic growth and a positive indirect impact via education and investment.
-Helliwell (1994) also argues that this positive indirect effect offsets the negative direct one, and that the net effect of democracy on economic growth seems impossible to discern.
+Helliwell (1994) also argues that this positive indirect effect offsets the negative direct effect and that the net effect of democracy on economic growth seems impossible to discern.

-Further evidence on the insignificant effect of democracy on economic growth is provided by Tavares and Wacziarg (2001) for a sample of 65 industrialized and developing countries covering the period 1970-1989.
-The results show that democracy stimulates growth indirectly by promoting human capital accumulation and reducing income inequality.
-However, it negatively affects economic growth by hindering physical capital accumulation and increasing public consumption.
+Further evidence of the negative and insignificant correlation between democracy and economic growth is provided by Tavares and Wacziarg (2001) for a sample of 65 industrialized and developing countries covering the period 1970-1989.
+The results show that democracy stimulates growth indirectly by promoting the accumulation of human capital and by reducing income inequality.
+However, it negatively affects economic growth by hindering the accumulation of physical capital and increasing public consumption.